 When you choose a player to have either the MORE or the LESS in a given category, all you have to do is worry about that player's performance.
-You aren't worried about game totals, playing against other fantasy sharks, shifting game lines or a head-to-head matchup with another player.
-Pick your contest, the players you like, and lock in a More or Less that you feel confident in and let the good times, and cash, roll in.
+You don't need to worry about game totals, playing against other fantasy sharks, shifting game lines or a head-to-head matchup with another player.
+Pick your contest with the players you like, and lock in a More or Less for each proposed stat line that you feel confident in and let the good times, and cash, roll in.

-More or Less is straight forward: pick the players that you feel have the best chance to out perform their opponent in a given game or slate (Early Star Shootout, Late Star Shootout).
+More or Less is straight forward: pick the players that you feel have the best chance to outperform or underperform their proposed stat line in their game they are playing or slate (Early Star Shootout, Late Star Shootout).

 Sounds fun and easy, doesn't it?

 First, select the game you want to play.
 For this tutorial, we'll be previewing Super Bowl LV between the Tampa Bay Buccaneers and the defending Champions, the Kansas City Chiefs.

 For any given NFL game, there could be up to ten different More or Less contests to choose from, ranging from two player selections up to a five player contest.
 Each of these will come with different performance categories, players, and multipliers.
 More or Less turns every NFL game into a nail baiting and exhilarating experience.
 MKF makes every game, and every play count.